MOM! Why is the quiz late—again?

 No, I couldn’t either.
 There’s “fear of infection” but I don’t think that rubric is an accurate fit for this case.

 However, I went with (ta-da!) “something is alive in the abdomen”!
 None of the other symptoms are really characteristic of a remedy.
 We have our “gas” remedies–lyc., carbo veg–but gas isn’t a very characteristic symptom as a lot of people have gas–and a lot of remedies too!
-If I asked you to pick up a friend of mine at the airport and said, “You can’t miss him, he’ll be wearing pants and a shirt,” I’d have to do better than that, don’t you agree?
+If I asked you to pick up a friend of mine at the airport and said, “You can’t miss him, he’ll be wearing pants and a t-shirt,” I’d have to do better than that, wouldn’t I?

 So, what stands out in this patient’s symptoms?
-Everything in this case is uncharacteristic except for, “It sounds like something is alive in there…” You know, your average person with gas is not going to tell you that!
+Everything in this case is uncharacteristic except for, “It sounds like something is alive in there.”
+You know, your average person with gas is not going to say that!
 I don’t think I’ve ever said it, have you?

 So, as soon as I hear this symptom, I think of Thuja!
 And as it happened, I repertorized and Thuja came up #3, tied with Arnica, behind Lycopodium and Carbo veg.
 And actually, I didn’t repertorize until now.
 When I heard the peculiar symptom, I just went with it.
 Interestingly, Thuja does have fear of infection.
 And the actual rubric for the peculiar symptom in this case is: